 Eight years after the accident, he married but soon separated, primarily because of sexual difficulties.

 That is a clear example of how a person’s life can be adversely affected by PTSD.
-Therefore, at The Ward Law Group, our compassionate car accident PTSD lawyers can help you fight for your rights and get a fair settlement.
+Therefore, at The Ward Law Group, our compassionate car accident PTSD attorneys can help you fight for your rights and get a fair settlement.

 New York State Laws on PTSD Compensation